>

 Building the Index

-Before mapping, you need to build an index of the reference sequence.
+Before performing mapping, you need to build an index of the reference sequence.

 $ bwa index genome.fa

-genome.fa is the FASTA file of the reference sequence you want to map to.
+genome.fa is the FASTA file of the reference sequence you want to map reads to.

-This operation creates five files: genome.fa.amb, genome.fa.ann, genome.fa.bwt, genome.fa.pac, and genome.fa.sa.
-Index files are necessary for fast string searching, and pre-building them is required for virtually all mapping software, not just BWA.
+This operation produces five files: genome.fa.amb, genome.fa.ann, genome.fa.bwt, genome.fa.pac, and genome.fa.sa.
+Index files are essential for fast string searching and must be built in advance for virtually all mapping tools, not just BWA.

 Mapping (BWA-MEM)